afkatja/tictactoe/README.md

   - Note that the property of one template is not directly available for other templates
   - You would want to use methods of the Meteor Collection `.update()` to set a property on an item and `.findOne()` to retrieve an item with the property
   - a way to retrieve a property is `Object.property` or `Object['property']`
-- step 6:
+- step 6: Switch between 'X' and 'O'
   - change the current Player between 'X' and 'O' every time you click in a box
   - only add a symbol to a box if it is empty (link to if statements in js)
   - after you added a symbol to a box switch the player
   - Determine whose turn it is (current player symbol)?
   - (optional) display some nice icon instead of X or O
-- step 6 disable clicking if box already filled
+- step 7: Disable clicking if box already filled
   - if statements can also be used in the html {{#if true}} {{/if}}
   - use this to show that it is not allowed to add a new symbol into a filled box.
   - `disabled` is a class already defined in the css file.
 You can put this class on a box.
-- step 7: determine game rules (when do we have 3 in a row)
+- step 8: determine game rules (when do we have 3 in a row)
   - using a Meteor Collection?
   - using a [plain javascript Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)?
   - using a [two-dimensional javascript Array](http://stackoverflow.com/questions/966225/how-can-i-create-a-two-dimensional-array-in-javascript)?